-Fleetwood Zinc-Copper-Silver-Gold (Joint Venture Opportunity)
+Fleetwood Zinc-Copper-Silver-Gold (Acquisition or Joint Venture Opportunity)

 Fleetwood is a 100% Inomin owned zinc-copper-silver-gold Volcanogenic Massive Sulphide (VMS) project located approximately 90 kilometres east of Vancouver, British Columbia.

 Drilling has discovered high-grade (up to 32% zinc) VMS mineralization warranting followup exploration at Fleetwood and along-strike south to the Seneca deposit.

 Fleetwood is prospective for polymetallic massive sulphide bodies similar in nature to deposits at Nyrstar’s Myra Falls mine on Vancouver Island.

 Inomin has formed a strategic alliance on the adjoining Seneca property to enhance the exploration-development potential of the Fleetwood-Seneca properties.

 The Fleetwood project is located at the northern extension of a 6 km by 2 km northwest trending structure hosting extensive Kuroko style zinc-copper-silver-gold rich VMS mineralization.
 Exploration in the belt has discovered the Seneca zinc-copper-silver-gold deposit, the partially-delineated Fleetwood, 33 and Vent zones, and several priority exploration targets.
 These mineral areas are typical of VMS districts where deposits commonly occur in clusters.

 Within the Fleetwood-Seneca VMS district most of the exploration has focused at the Seneca deposit that hosts (in the Pit zone) a reported 1.5 million tonnes grading 3.57% zinc, 0.63% copper, 0.15% lead, 41.1 g/t silver and 0.8 g/t gold, according to a 1984 report by Wright Engineers.